 Clovis T. Cook, Lebanon, Mo., Sept.
-24.-The meeting and singing school beginning at Eola.
-Tex., July 19 and 21, was profitable apparently, one being baptized.
+24.-The meeting and singing school beginning at Eola, Tex., July 19 and 21, was profitable apparently, one being baptized.
 This was my first effort with the brethren there during which time I was put on the spot by attempting to teach a singing school in the late afternoon with a brief interval of about thirty minutes separating between the music lesson and the night service.
 I trust the feeble attempt will be productive of good in days to come.
 My wife and son, Bro.
 Homer A. Gay's daughter, and Bro.
 Lynwood Smith, were with me in the meeting and school.
-Bro.
-Paul Nichols was with us the last two days.
+Bro: Paul Nichols was with us the last two days.
 I met some of my life long friends there and count it gain to be associated once more with them in the work.
-My

-Marion twice, and Bro.
-J. C. Jones, or Shreveport, Mt.
+My next effort was with the faithful meeting in the Mt.
 Home school house, in south Mo.
 Bro.
 Waters and wife, brethren Smith and Osburn, were with me the greater part of the meeting.
 Bro.
 Smith was with me through the entire meeting rendering valuable services, as those who know him realize he is able to do.
-I closed a meeting with nett St., the 24, with prospects mounting for the but attendance increasing nightly.
+I closed a meeting with the brethren in San Antonio, Tex., at 1206 Burnett St., the 24, with prospects mounting for the future.
+Brethren James and Halsell, are the leaders and I believe within a short time will build a fine congregation.
+We had no visible results but attendance increasing nightly.